CalArts campus is currently closed to all but essential employees

 The CalArts Library enables students and faculty to develop the skills necessary for creative exploration, critical reflection and lifelong learning.

 Explore is your first stop if you are considering applying to CalArts.
 Here you can find information about your program(s) of interest, events the Institute is hosting or attending, a virtual campus map, and much more.
 Your journey to CalArts starts here.

 CalArts is located in Santa Clarita, Calif., 30 miles north of Los Angeles.
 Explore the local area and community.

 Offering innovative continuing education arts courses designed to meet the needs of both emerging artists and lifelong learners.

-To prepare for remote instruction this fall, please review the following video and guidelines below.
+To prepare for remote instruction this spring, please review the following video and guidelines below.

 To succeed with learning online, make sure you have: